RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Windows-Installation-Instructions.md

 [HKEY_CURRENT_USER\Console]
     "VirtualTerminalLevel"=dword:00000001
 ```
-If after setting this key (and restarting proxmark.exe) you get extra characters and no color text, either delete the key or set the value to 0
+If after setting this key (and restarting proxmark3.exe) you get extra characters and no color text, either delete the key or set the value to 0